linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 - Electorate boundaries will be recalculated based on the new meshblocks, and ALL stored populations obtained from the Statistics NZ API will be cleared.
 - Logging operations will be stored using the new meshblock version id (see [View Log](#view-log)).

+A new table view is opened showing just the meshblocks which have been changed since the previous version of the meshblock table.
+This allows users to step through this table and move the map view to see the affected meshblocks and how the change has impacted the districting operations.

 ### Export Districts

 The `Export Districts` action will allow users to create a dissolved copy of the current electorate districts (refs F6, F15).
 Selecting this action will trigger a file save dialog prompting the user to select a file location for the exported districts.